rvsitebuilder/developer-docs/en/app-json-and-dependency.md

 ## App.json

 We use properties information on your `app.json` to display app information and default value of the app.

-## JSON Schema

-We have a [JSON schema](http://json-schema.org/) that documents all properties and their format to use your app.json.
+We have a JSON schema that documents all properties and their format to use your app.json.
 You can find it at: https://dev.rvsitebuilder.com/schema.json.

 <!-- TODO: @Settavut create the full list of schema.json above and make it accessible. and explain it below similar to https://getcomposer.org/doc/04-schema.md -->

-### Properties
+## Properties

 name
 :  The name of the package.
 It consists of vendor name and project name, separated by /.
 Examples: